dpdproject/life_quality_project/README.md

 ## Usage

+The user can type the name of the city via search input.
+After the Teleport API datas have been fetched through a get axios request, the results will be displayed in the interface.

 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".